State Treasurer Milligan found not liable in wrongful termination and defamation lawsuit

 I hope that we can move past this now and quit wasting so much taxpayer money and time on frivolous legal claims such as this.

 As with all things Milligan, the case has made for some clown-car headlines along the way.
-During a deposition, Milligan and Luther Sutter — Singer's attorney, who previously won a $30,000 settlement
+During a deposition, Milligan and Luther Sutter — one of Singer's attorneys, who previously won a $30,000 settlement

 in a suit against Milligan on behalf of an employee Milligan fired while Saline County circuit clerk — got in a shoving match.
-Sutter said he acted in self defense after Milligan attacked him and is sued him in civil court in a separate case (that case is ongoing
+Sutter said he acted in self defense after Milligan attacked him and sued him in civil court in a separate case (that case is ongoing

 ).
 Milligan, for his part, said that the shoving match caused him to have chest pains.
 The next day he wore a sling on his arm and did not show up to a meeting because he said he was homebound recovering from the altercation.